eristow/terraform_learning/cli/terraform_cli/README.md

   * Add, remove, change the version of a module or provider in an existing workspace.
   * Add, remove, change the `backend` or `cloud` blocks within the `terraform` block of an existing workspace.

-### terraform validate
-* Checks configuration files for any syntax errors

 ### .terraform.lock.hcl
 * Ensures versioning consistency across environments